2024-2025 BC TEAL Professional Development Webinar Series

 Equity-Centred Trauma-Informed English Language Education

-Dr. Katie Crossman, Bon Valley College
+Dr. Katie Crossman, Bow Valley College

 Trauma can impact how adult language learners experience education.
 This session explores equity-centred trauma-informed approaches, introducing key concepts and principles to empower instructors and advance social justice in the classroom.
 Participants will discuss scenarios and co-create universal strategies that centre equity and respond to language learner needs.